 We also know that unlike many EA titles as of late, Andromeda won’t have a season pass, but it will receive post-launch content updates — for free.
 It’s unclear how many updates Andromeda will get, but from a tweet by BioWare GM Aaryn Flynn, we know that the content will include additional multiplayer maps.

-The multiplayer component, will not, however, have any direct impact on Mass Effect: Andromeda’s story.
-Though Walters told Polygon he wanted the game’s multiplayer to have “more positive ties” to the campaign, BioWare’s attempt to link the modes in Mass Effect 3 was met with a mixed reception.
+The multiplayer component is not expected to have a direct impact on the single-player story.
+However, Walters Though Walters told Polygon he wanted the game’s multiplayer to have “more positive ties” to the campaign, BioWare’s attempt to link the modes in Mass Effect 3 was met with a mixed reception.
 In Mass Effect 3, completing multiplayer missions could increase players’ readiness for the game’s final mission, affecting the fates of their campaign characters.